Ethnobotanical Garden – An Awesome Collaboration with BERP (Biocultural Education and Research Programme), where nature meets culture

 The ornamental use, across the world, be highlighted.
 Other ethnobotanical uses such as ritual, medicinal, food etc will also be shown on our interpretive signs.
 Show-casing and celebrating the full use of plants will add to appreciation of these wonderful species, providing education and learning within an informal and beautiful enviroment.

 We’ve received sufficient funds to clear the site, refurbish the old water tanks and build some of the decks.
 Huge thanks to the three private donors.
 We’ve propagated lots of plants and have even placed some Giant Mexican sunflower cuttings.
-We intend to open the unfinished garden in December 2025, and hope to complete the project in March 2026.
-Please donate, if you can!
+We intend to open the unfinished garden in April 2026 and hope to complete the project in September 2026.
+It should be looking awesome by March 2027.
+Please donate!

 The Andromeda Ethnobotanical Garden has something for everyone.
 It is a space of beauty and truly celebrates how WE use plants.